ariannamethod/INDIANA-CHAIN/README.md

 their answers.
 To extend the collection, add new JSON Lines files following the same `{"question": ..., "answer": ...}` structure.

+The monitor now watches the `datasets/` directory for changes and keeps the embedded database in sync whenever files are added, modified, or removed.

 Run the accompanying evaluation with:

 ```bash